 Academic Year and Class Schedule

-• Private Lesson schedule sent by email in late August
+The private lesson schedule will be sent by email in late August.

 Summer Lessons

-• Unless you already have a violin, please do not get one until after the first summer lesson— Mrs. Oviedo will provide a violin for the first lesson
+Unless you already own a violin, please do not purchase or rent one until after the first summer lesson.
+Mrs. Daley will provide a violin for the first lesson and provide assistance with sizing.

 Parent Expectations

-• Encourage daily practice and listening of the Suzuki repertoire
+Encourage home practice and listen to the Suzuki violin repertoire.

 Cost for 9-month participation in the program